Real Service, Delivered

-Where smoking areas are present, occupiers will be reminded to maintain a 2m distance when using the smoking areas.
+Where smoking areas are present, occupiers will be reminded to maintain social distancing when using the smoking areas.

-At all times occupiers should keep a 2m distance when using the stairwell.
+At all times occupiers should maintain social distancing when using the stairwell.

-Where possible, a one way use of the stairwells will be implemented, however where this is not possible we recommend that occupiers are patient and wait to use the stairs in a manner that will be in accordance with the 2m recommendations.
+Where possible, a one way use of the stairwells will be implemented, however where this is not possible we recommend that occupiers are patient and wait to use the stairs in a manner that will be in accordance with the social distancing recommendations.

 In order to keep 2m distance, some urinals, wash hand basins and hand dryers, may be closed off where possible.